fmalina/revisions-blocl/activism/collapse.md

 starvation, disease epidemics, and collapses of societies.

-Our totally unsustainable consumption means that the First World could not continue for long on its present course, even if the Third World didn’t exist and weren’t trying to catch up to us.
+Our totally unsustainable consumption means that the First World could not continue for long on its present course, even if the Third World didn't exist and weren't trying to catch up to us.

 There is no other island/other planet to which we can turn for help, or to which we can export our problems.
 Instead, we need to learn to live within our means.